JordanCpp/LDL/README.md

 # Greetings

-This project is an attempt to do only for headers. (https://github.com/JordanCpp/Lib-LDL)
+This project is an attempt to make the code more portable. (https://github.com/JordanCpp/Lib-LDL)

 # LDL - Little no Dependencies Libraries (Header only)
 1. Free for everyone.